 “Never let it (segregation) happen again.”

 Tours of the hotel and museum are by appointment only.
-The tour includes a history of the hotel, a presentation on the African-American experience in the early to mid-20th Century, along with Miss Betty’s hospitality—her compassion—with a slice of homemade pie or freshly popped popcorn, served in nondescript brown paper sacks.
+The tour includes a history of the hotel, a presentation on the Black experience in the early to mid-20th Century, along with Miss Betty’s hospitality—her compassion—with a slice of homemade pie or freshly popped popcorn, served in nondescript brown paper sacks.

 Those paper sacks, however, contain a lesson, not just a treat.
 Dobson explains to guests that at various times—in some instances, even as late as the 1970s—Blacks were subjected to the paper sack test.
 If your skin was darker than the brown sack, you might be denied rights or privileges that lighter-skinned Blacks enjoyed.